Vitamin D has "Enormous potential to beat cancer"

 Furthermore cancer cells are undifferentiated - they act like foetal cells, being young and dividing rapidly and, as yet, not differentiated into lung cells, or liver cells or breast cells.
 Vitamin D can switch these undifferentiated cells over to being normal.
 And right now drugs companies are trying to patent drugs to do this!
 Why not just give people vitamin D supplements?!

-Professor Michael Hollick, an endocrinologist from The Boston School of Medicine has argued that 25 per cent of the women who die of breast cancer would not have even had a problem if they had maintained adequate levels of vitamin D throughout their lives.
+Professor Michael Holick, an endocrinologist from The Boston University School of Medicine has argued that 25 per cent of the women who die of breast cancer would not have even had a problem if they had maintained adequate levels of vitamin D throughout their lives.